ggugliotta/myFlix-Angular-client/README.md

 - 👨‍💻 All of my projects are available at [github.com/ggugliotta](github.com/ggugliotta)

 - 💬 Ask me about **how I like working with Angular!
-Check out Flickette made with React here: **
+Check out Flickette made with** [React](https://github.com/ggugliotta/myFlix-client).

 - 📫 Reach me at **gabriellagugliotta1@gmail.com**